Space-Efficient and Noise-Robust Quantum Factoring: Overview of Regev's Factoring Algorithm

 \subsubsection{A Quantum Oracle to Compute $\prod_{i = 1}^d a_i^{z_i+D/2}\bmod{N}$}

 Next, the algorithm computes (in superposition) (the offset by $D/2$ in the exponent is to make all exponents non-negative).

 Recall that we use $G$ to denote the number of gates used by our $n$-bit multiplication circuit; see the statement of Theorem \ref{thm:mainresult} for a precise description.
 Then, Regev achieves this step by first constructing a classical circuit with $O(\log D \cdot G) = O(n^{1/2} \cdot G)$ gates for this computation, then implementing this quantumly.
-For details on ``compiling'' classical circuits into quantum circuits, see Appendix \ref{sec:classicaltoquantum}.
+Classical circuits can be ``compiled'' into quantum circuits via standard techniques~\cite{bennett_logical_1973, bennett_timespace_1989, levine_note_1990}, which we detail for completeness in Appendix \ref{sec:classicaltoquantum}.

 Regev's classical circuit uses a repeated squaring procedure, while also exploiting the fact that the $a_i$'s are small to reduce the number of large-integer multiplications required.
 After compiling this into a quantum oracle and making some minor optimizations,\footnote{In particular, Regev does not quite just take his classical circuit (for computing equation~\ref{eqn:exp}) and black-box convert it into quantum, which would result in $O(n^{3/2}\log n)$ space complexity (as explained in Appendix \ref{sec:classicaltoquantum}).
 However, he is able to reuse the ancilla qubits used for multiplications, resulting in just $O(n^{3/2})$ qubits.} Regev obtains the following lemma: